 Back and Neck Pain

-Sciatica is a pain that originates along the sciatic nerve, which extends from the back of the pelvis down the back of the thigh.
+Sciatica, also called lumbar radiculopathy, is a pain that originates along your sciatic nerve, the largest nerve in the body.
+The pain extends from the back of your pelvis down the back of your thigh.

 A spine affected by scoliosis shows a sideways curvature and a rotation of the vertebrae, giving the appearance that the person is leaning to one side.